emedware/vue-golden-layout/README.md

 The router is a `glContainer` that aims to sublimate the `<router-view />` It let people manage their routes in tabs, open them in a split screen or even popped-out in another browser window on another physical display.

 The main usage is `<gl-router />`.
-Any options of `router-view` still have to be implemented.
+Any options of `router-view` still has to be implemented.

 ## Slots

 A default content can be provided - with or without scope : if a scope is queried, it will be the route object.
-If this content is provided, it should contain a `<main />` thag that will be filled with the loaded component.
+If this content is provided, it should contain a `<main />` tag that will be filled with the loaded component.

 ## Properties
 ### titler